geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 - `model`: mapping with your database and helpers
 - `services`: fetching and updating your database, only exports higher-level functions like Graphql endpoints
-- `web-backend`: things that depends on HTTP libraries
+- `web-backend`: things that depend on HTTP libraries
 - `web-frontend`: JS stuff

 Modules are a great way to enforce architectural decisions.